 She realized something in that moment and I want you to feel it too:

-She wasn’t paying for marketing.
+She felt like she wasn’t paying for marketing.

-She was paying a ransom.
+To her, it felt like she was paying a ransom.

 This is what happens when you let a directory control your social proof.
 This is what happens when you stay afraid to stop advertising on The Knot just because of the reviews.